awsdocs/amazon-elasticache-docs/doc_source/redis/FaultTolerance.md

 1. The new node syncs with the newly promoted primary\.

-Failing over to a replica node is generally faster than creating and provisioning a new Primary node\.
-This means your application can resume writing to your Primary node sooner than if Multi\-AZ were not enabled\.
+Failing over to a replica node is generally faster than creating and provisioning a new primary node\.
+This means your application can resume writing to your primary node sooner than if Multi\-AZ were not enabled\.

-For more information, see [Minimizing Downtime: Multi\-AZ with Automatic Failover](AutoFailover.md)\.
+For more information, see [Minimizing Downtime in ElastiCache for Redis with Multi\-AZ](AutoFailover.md)\.

-**When Multi\-AZ with Auto Failover is disabled**
+**When Multi\-AZ is disabled**

-1. ElastiCache detects Primary failure\.
+1. ElastiCache detects primary failure\.

-1. ElastiCache takes the Primary offline\.
+1. ElastiCache takes the primary offline\.

-1. ElastiCache creates and provisions a new Primary node to replace the failed Primary\.
+1. ElastiCache creates and provisions a new primary node to replace the failed primary\.

-1. ElastiCache syncs the new Primary with one of the existing replicas\.
+1. ElastiCache syncs the new primary with one of the existing replicas\.

-1. When the sync is finished, the new node functions as the cluster's Primary node\.
+1. When the sync is finished, the new node functions as the cluster's primary node\.

-During this process, steps 1 through 4, your application can't write to the Primary node\.
+During steps 1 through 4 of this process, your application can't write to the primary node\.
 However, your application can continue reading from your replica nodes\.

 For added protection, we recommend that you launch the nodes in your replication group in different Availability Zones \(AZs\)\.
 If you do this, an AZ failure will only impact the nodes in that AZ and not the others\.